 Just because something is sweet doesn't mean it can't also be healthy.
 I love these sweet snacks because they are healthy enough to serve between meals but sweet enough to curb your kids cravings.
 As a bonus they're all quick and easy to make and your kids can help!

 - Protein Balls / Bliss Balls: There's a variety to fit every taste!
-Two of my favorites are No-Bake Pretzel Brownie Bites or No-Bake Carrot Cake Bites.
+Some of my favorites are No-Bake Pretzel Brownie Bites, No-Bake Carrot Cake Bites, or Girl Scout Cookie Bliss Balls.
 Just toss everything into a food processor, roll into balls, and you've got snacks for a week!

 - Larabars: Larabars are great because they have as few as 2 ingredients, are mostly wfpb, and mostly vegan (just check the packaging of different varieties to be sure.)
 They can be a tad pricey but are sometimes cheaper in bulk.
 You can also make your own at home, like this Peanut Butter & Jelly Larabar recipe.

 - Healthy Cookies: Don't be fooled by the word cookie.
 Cookies can be full of healthy ingredients but still delicious enough for your kids to gobble up.
-Some of my favorites are Oatmeal Raisin, Chocolate Chip, and Pumpkin Cookies.
+Some of my favorites are Oatmeal Raisin, Chocolate Chip, Oatmeal Chocolate Chip, and Pumpkin Cookies.

 - Chia Pudding: At its most basic, just add 4 tablespoons of chia seeds to 1 cup of vegan milk and let chill in the refrigerator overnight.
 For more flavor and sweetness, a few tablespoons of maple syrup and cocoa powder will go a long way.
 Top with fresh fruit, nut butter, or coconut shreds, for a super healthy and delicious treat.
 For more inspiration, check out this recipe for Raspberry Chia Pudding.